A poet, novelist, short-story writer, and essayist,

 Jana Harris has been a Washington State Governor’s Writers Award winner and a PEN West Center Award finalist.
-Born in San Francisco and raised in the Pacific Northwest, she worked for six years as the director of Writers in Performance at the Manhattan Theatre Club in New York.
-She now lives with her husband in the foothills of the Cascade Mountains, where they raise horses.
+Born in San Francisco and raised in the Pacific Northwest, she worked for six years as the director of Writers in Performance at the Manhattan Theatre Club in New York City.
+She now lives with her husband in the foothills of the Cascade Mountains, where she raises horses.
 She studies the riding discipline of dressage and competes.

 Her latest book, “Horses Never Lie about Love” was released by Simon & Schuster November 1, 2011.